This $2.5 Million Portfolio Delivers $14,500 a Month With Three Income Buckets

 The Combined Result

 Add the three buckets together and the portfolio generates roughly $173,125 a year, or about $14,427 a month, on a roughly 6.9% blended yield.
-That comes within about $875 a year of the $174,000 target, close enough that a small allocation adjustment or modest cash reserve could bridge the gap.
+That lands within about $875 a year of the $174,000 target, close enough that a small allocation adjustment or modest cash reserve bridges the gap.

 Why the Smallest Bucket May Matter Most

-A 3% yield growing 8% a year eventually outpaces a 9% yield with flat or declining distributions.
-SCHD’s quarterly payout has increased meaningfully since early 2020 after adjusting for the fund’s 3-for-1 split in October 2024, with the March 2026 distribution at $0.2569 per share.
-JEPI’s distributions, by contrast, fluctuate with options premiums and have not followed the same dividend-growth pattern.
+A 3% yield growing at 8% a year will eventually outpace a 9% yield with flat or declining distributions.
+SCHD’s quarterly payout has risen consistently since early 2020 on a split-adjusted basis, and the Q1 2026 distribution of $0.2569 per share set a new first-quarter record for the fund.
+JEPI’s distributions, by contrast, move with options premiums rather than underlying dividend growth.
+The July 2026 payout of $0.387 was notably softer than May’s $0.44761, reflecting the low-volatility environment that tightened in summer 2026.
 Over a 20-year retirement, the conservative bucket quietly pulls more weight than its 20% allocation suggests.

 How to Pressure-Test the Income Plan